 Information for Faculty

 The selected faculty supervise the student research over the summer and attend the wrap-up presentation at the end of the summer, where the students present their completed research.

 Over the past eight summers, the ISAC program has supported 60 courses in a diverse array of disciplines, including architecture, law, biology, engineering, urban planning, and Germanic languages.
 Faculty participants have reported extremely high-quality work and have been delighted by their students’ productivity and enthusiasm for the work.

 Join the Program for Faculty

 To participate in this transformational academic experience, please review the Call for Faculty Proposals.
-Laura Barron in Penn’s Sustainability Office (email@example.com) can answer questions about ISAC or connect you with a faculty member who has participated in the past.
+Email Penn Sustainability at firstname.lastname@example.org for more information about the program.